PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 All the files in the `.secrets` folder will have content tracked encrypted.
 Locally the `git-crypt` automatically decrypts the files.

-TODO: add instruction for ChatGPT.plugin setup and passing api key to neovim wrapper.
+{% todo() %} add instruction for ChatGPT.plugin setup and passing api key to neovim wrapper. {% end %}